yt-project/yt/CONTRIBUTING.rst

   you, and try to make it as painless as possible.
 * Your test may fail automated style checks.
 See :ref:`code-style-guide` for more information about automatically verifying your code style.
-* Please avoid deleting your yt forks, as that deletes the pull request discussion from process from BitBucket's website, even if your pull request is merged.
 * You should only need one fork.
 To keep it in sync, you can sync from the website.
 See :ref:`sharing-changes` for a description of the basic workflow and :ref:`multiple-PRs` for a discussion about what to do when you want to